-6.1 All email data collected for third party marketing communications has been lawfully obtained and is compliant with The Privacy and Electronic Communications (EC Directive) Regulations (2003) (PECR).
+6.1 The publisher warrants that all email data collected for third party marketing communications has been lawfully obtained and is processed in accordance with all applicable laws and regulations.

 6.2 The receiver must have the opportunity to opt out both when they first collect the details, and in every email sent.